iheb457/iheb457/README.md

 ### 🛡️ About Me

 I'm a Cybersecurity Analyst with a background in Computer Science and growing expertise in threat analysis, SIEM tools, and incident response.
 Co-founder of TraceNet, a nonprofit OSINT project focused on finding missing persons through open-source intelligence.
-Passionate about protecting digital assets and contributing to a SOC or security team.
+Passionate about protecting digital assets and contributing to a security team.

 ---